davidg1739/github-tutorial/README.md

   <img src ="images-for-github-tutorial/step1-signup.png">
 </p>

-4. Follow all thew step for step 2 by checking whichever plan you want and checking the boxes on the bottom as you please.
+4. Follow all the step for step 2 by checking whichever plan you want and checking the boxes on the bottom as you please.

 <p align="center">
   <img src ="images-for-github-tutorial/step2.PNG">